UltronFoundationDev/public_docs/UltronChangelog.md

 **In this file Ultron team lists rollout and development updates for each week for all Ultron Foundation main products.**

+## Ultron Foundation updates from 13.11 - 17.11.2023

+**NFT Stakint Hub report**
+* Revenue share update - in progress;
+* Gaming contract update - in progress;
+* Update of NFT HUB subgraph - completed
+* Transfer of a test server - completed;

+**Address Manager**
+* Integration of AM into Reward service - on test;

+**Ultronscan**
+* Pre-production deployment - completed.
+Deployed on the mainnet to do final tests;
+* Minor issues fixes - in progress.
+Including return of the gas tracker, nested transactions, and minor UI improvements to the validators page;
+* GoRutines stop fix - in progress;

+**Ultronswap**
+* Internal migration of web application to other framework - completed;

 ## Ultron Foundation updates from 06.11-10.11

 **NFT Staking Hub**